joffy2/zam_mines_public/README.md

 The 'mines_active_from' csv file details the active from year attributed to all issued large scale mining leases (at February 2020).

-Links to data sources are in the 'data_source' file
+Links to data sources are in the 'data_sources.md' file

 ```
 # Package versions used